PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab14_Conceptualizing_A_Wireframe_Prototype.md

 Implement your findings in your wireframe prototype!

 ## Up Next!
 Next week, we will continue building our Interface Design skills and work on our wireframe prototype!

+Tomorrow, we will first continue to expand our knowledge by applying it a subfield: interface design and flow!
+We will also continue to further work out our vertical slice tomorrow!

 ## Recommend Literature:
 - [Human-Centered Artificial Intelligence: Wizzard of Oz Prototyping Blog](https://medium.com/google-design/human-centered-machine-learning-a770d10562cd)